This is a story of the Seminole Indians and their Chief Osceola ---

 When the angry warrior Kajeck (Hugh O'Brian) invades the fort and attempts to kill Osceola, whom he considers a traitor, Caldwell fights him off but Osceola still drowns in the pit.
 Caldwell is then charged with this murder.

 A pretty good movie that shows a peaceful tribe being forced to fight brcause of the greed and prejudice of the whites.
 We could have done without the crazed Indian Kajeck who balanced the crazed white Major.
-It would also have been better with real Native actors (instead of Anthony Quinn and Hugh O'Brian), the Seminole language and more exploration of the Seminole lifestyle and culture.
+It would have been better with real Native actors (instead of Anthony Quinn and Hugh O'Brian), the use of the Seminole language and more exploration of the Seminole lifestyle and culture.
+This is a movie that needs to be remade.
+There is really an interesting story here.